crukci-bioinformatics/mga2/README.md

 matched.

-Subsequences of reads following trimming are aligned to reference genomes using bowtie while matches to adapters is performed for the entire read.
+Subsequences of reads following trimming are aligned to reference genomes using bowtie while matches to adapters are performed for the full, untrimmed read.
 It is possible for a read to be counted both as aligned to one or more of the reference genomes and among the reads containing adapter sequence.

 ---

-## MGA Implementation Details
+## MGA Design and Implementation Details

 ### Assigning reads to genomes

 Sequence reads will often align to more than one reference genome.
 MGA assigns reads to the genome with the fewest mismatches.
-If a read aligns with the same lowest number of mismatches to multiple genomes, then the following method is used to assign reads to a single genome.
+If a read aligns with the same samllest number of mismatches to multiple genomes, then the following method is used to assign reads to one of the best-matching genomes.

+1. Select alignments for each read with the fewest mismatches for that read; discard the sub-optimal alignments

-1. Count number of reads aligning to each genome within a sample or dataset including only those alignments with the fewest mismatches for each read
+2. Count the number of reads aligning to each genome, using only the 'best' alignments resulting from filtering in step 1

-2. Rank genomes in priority order based on these counts
+3. Rank genomes in priority order based on these counts

-3. If the read aligns to one or more of the expected genomes, i.e. for a species or control specified in the sample sheet, then assign it to the expected genome with the highest rank, regardless of there being a higher-ranking genome for an expected species.
-Priority is given to expected over unexpected species.
+4. If the read aligns to one or more of the expected genomes, i.e. for a species or control specified in the sample sheet, then assign it to the expected genome with the highest rank, regardless of there being a higher-ranking genome for an unexpected species - priority is given to expected over unexpected species

 4. If the read doesn't align to one of the expected genomes, assign it to the genome with the highest rank